vbernabe/wordpress-workshop/README.md

 ## Using MAMP or XAMPP.

-1. Clone this repository inside your `htdocs` folder.
+* Clone this repository inside your `htdocs` folder.

 ```sh
 $ git clone https://github.com/vbernabe/wordpress-workshop.git wordpress-workshop
 ```

-2. Go to your localhost link for MAMP.
+* Go to your localhost link for MAMP.
 Example: `http://localhost/wordpress-workshop/installer.php`
-3. Enter your database details, click Test Connection and check "I have read all warnings & notices"
+* Enter your database details, click Test Connection and check "I have read all warnings & notices"
-4. Click Run Deployment
+* Click Run Deployment
-5. On this Step, the settings of your site url should already be correct.
+* On this Step, the settings of your site url should already be correct.

+#### Credentials
    WP Admin username: wp-user-workshop

    WP Admin password: password123